wechaty/docusaurus/jekyll/_posts/2021-05-12-gsod-2021-how-to-guide-team-proposal.md

 2. Whatsapp
 3. TikTok

+* Deploy with Docker
+* Deploy with Heroku
 * **FAQ**: Answer to all those questions that might hinder users from using its functionalities

 ## Project Goals